 Akbank's results of operations depend upon the level of its net interest income, which is the difference between interest income Akbank receives from interest-earning assets and interest expense on interest-bearing liabilities.
 The difference between average interest income and average interest expense is net interest margin.
-Net interest income contributed 46%, 44% and 46% of gross interest income for the years ended 31 December 2019, 2018 and 2017, respectively, and 62% for the three months ended 31 March 2020, and net interest margin (excluding time deposit placements) was 4.9%, 4.6%, 3.8% and 5.6% for the same periods.
+Net interest income contributed 43% of gross interest income for the three months ended 31 March 2021 and 59%, 46% and 44% of gross interest income for the years ended 31 December 2020, 2019 and 2018, respectively.
+Net interest margin (excluding time deposit placements) was 3.62%, 5.07%, 4.93%, 4.62% for the same periods, respectively.

 Interest rates are highly sensitive to many factors beyond Akbank's control, including monetary policies pursued by the Central Bank, fiscal policies of the Turkish government, domestic and international economic and political conditions and other factors, and Akbank may be unable to take action to mitigate any adverse effects of interest rate movements.
-The years ended 31 December 2019, 2018 and 2017 and the three months ended 31 March 2020 were characterised by a high degree of volatility in interest rates and changes in Central Bank policy, as a result of a number of factors, including continued global volatility as well as increased political volatility in Turkey, which, among other factors, led S&P and Moody's to downgrade Turkey's sovereign credit rating.
+The years ended 31 December 2020, 2019 and 2018 and the three months ended 31 March 2021 were characterised by a high degree of volatility in interest rates and changes in Central Bank policy, as a result of a number of factors, including continued global volatility as well as increased political volatility in Turkey, which, among other factors, led Standard & Poor's and Moody's to downgrade Turkey's sovereign credit rating.
 Income from financial operations is particularly vulnerable to interest rate volatility, as further illustrated below (see also "-The Central Bank's policy on reserve requirements could have a material adverse effect on Akbank's business, financial condition, results of operations and prospects.").